 Mother Shipton herself will tell you her story and Cardinal Wolsey is not far away, trying to cause mischief and full of threats against the Prophetess.
 And, of course, there’s always the chance that your wish may come true…..

-All photographs are copyright to Sharon Bennett Connolly, 2015.
+Article and all photographs are copyright to Sharon Bennett Connolly, 2015.

 Sources: Mother Shipton’s Cave Guide Book; http://www.bibliotecapleyades.net; The Prophecies of Mother Shipton by Sean David Morton; pyramidtlc.org; mysteriousbritain.co.uk